NartanVyas/strumosa-pipe/README.md

 * S3
 * CDN

 *It’s very tempting to cargo-cult Express and use its rich middleware offering for networking related tasks like serving static files, gzip encoding, throttling requests, SSL termination, etc. This is a performance kill due to its single threaded model which will keep the CPU busy for long periods (Remember, Node’s execution model is optimized for short tasks or async IO related tasks).
-A better approach is to use a tool that expertise in networking tasks – the most popular are nginx and HAproxy.*
+A better approach is to use a tool that has expertise in networking tasks – the most popular are nginx and HAproxy.*

 *Attempting to have Node deal with all of the complicated things that a proven web server does really well is a bad idea.
 This is just for one request, for one image and bearing in mind this is the memory that the application could be used for important stuff.*